Economics (ECO)

 ECO 4583.
 Labor Economics.
 (3-0) 3 Credit Hours.

-Prerequisites: ECO 3013 and MAT 1133, or their equivalents, with a grade of "C-" or better.
 Application of microeconomic theory to wage and employment determination in labor markets.
 Theoretical and empirical evaluation of current and proposed labor market regulations such as minimum wages, taxes, and universal basic income.
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 4813.
 Seminar on Research in Economics.
 (3-0) 3 Credit Hours.